Ermergence/technical_test_2/README.md

 3. We asked you to not use any exchange connector modules.
 Can you explain why it could be the case in a real project scenario ?

-Requirements:
+#### Requirements:

 The code must be packaged in a docker image.

-The program will take as command-line argument --t which will be the path to the trade file containing orders to reconcile.
+The program needs to take as an input a command: `calculateExposure` or `reconcile`.

-The program needs to take as an input a command.
-This command will use an argument to launch  the calculation of the exposure and another one the trades reconciliation.
+The program will take as command-line argument `--t` which will be the path to the trade file containing orders to reconcile.

 The program must output a file exposure.csv with the exposure.